LeetLLM

 Drill 3: permission-aware retrieval

-For enterprise retrieval, the critical rule is: do not retrieve private data and filter it after generation.
+For enterprise retrieval, the critical rule is: don't retrieve private data and filter it after generation.
 Permission constraints must be part of candidate selection, ranking, and auditing.

 Architecture pieces: